Yuqi-C/Android-Yelp/README.md

 External API: Yelp Fusion API, Google Geocoding API

 ### File Description
-src is the code used to build the server
+./backend/server.js is the code used to build the server

+### Set up
+1. Enter 'npm install package.json' to install the dependencies.
+2. Run 'node server.js' to start the server